 This tea almost immediately makes me feel calm and very relaxed with a most pleasant, warm and comfortable feeling.
 I like the taste which I would describe as a combination of light, sweet, floral and with a subtle fruity, slightly astringent flavour.

 This wonderful tree has countless examples of traditional use.

-A honey is produced from the flowers (Grieve).
+Honey is produced from the flowers (Grieve).

 Bartram advises once utilised to reduce severity of epileptic seizures.
 While Ward (1936) noted it a popular remedy for chronic catarrhal conditions following colds.
 Given for nervous headaches and hysterical tendencies.
 Recommended as an infusion of 1 drachm in 1 pint of boiling water or in bed-time baths, in equivalent strength, for those suffering from insomnia.
 Even today many herbalists utilise lime flower for insomnia.

 Barker suggests combining with Elder for the common cold with fever.
 In addition, he recommends with Hawthorn and Yarrow for poor peripheral circulation.
 Furthermore, like Mills, he recommends for headaches and insomnia from nervous tension.
 Finally he combines with hawthorn for hypertension (high blood pressure).
 I have often combined hawthorn and lime flower in herbal prescriptions.

 Hoffmann advises use as a prophylactic particularly for arteriosclerosis and recommends it specifically in the use of high blood pressure with arteriosclerosis.
 He recommends combining it with hops for nervous tension.

 Mills (2001) describes lime flowers as a herbal aquaretic meaning the herb is a diuretic that excretes water from the body.
 He recommends its use as a decoction for hypertension.
 Herbal aquaretics benefit in replacing potassium lost through the use of modern diuretic prescriptions.